 If you want to include your own local CSS or JavaScript files, then you need to create a folder called assets/

-in the root directory of your project and save the files you want to add there.
+in the root directory of your project and save the files that you want to add there.
 By default, Dash automatically serves any file included in assets/

 .
 This will also work for adding a favicon or embedding images, as you’ll see in a bit.